vektorlab/pyvideo2/content/posts/pycon_2009_a_curious_course_on_coroutines_and_concurrency_(part_1_of_3).md

 Speakers: [David Beazley]
 Tags: [concurrency, coroutines, generator, pycon, pycon2009, python-advanced]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-ACuriousCourseOnCoroutinesAndConcurrencyPart001109-911.jpg'
-Title: '"PyCon 2009: A Curious Course on Coroutines and Concurrency (Part 1 of 3)"'
+Title: 'PyCon 2009: A Curious Course on Coroutines and Concurrency (Part 1 of 3)'
 ---
 A Curious Course on Coroutines and Concurrency (part 1 of 3)